Aspidistra: Cultivation and uses

 In Japan, leaves of A. elatior have traditionally been cut into pieces and used in bento and osechi boxes to keep each food separated.
 However, imitations called "baran" are commonly used now.

 In popular culture

 As a popular foliage houseplant, A. elatior became popular in late Victorian Britain and was so common that it became a "symbol of dull middle-class respectability".
 As such, it was central to George Orwell's novel Keep the Aspidistra Flying, as a symbol of the need of the middle class to maintain respectability according to Gordon Comstock, the novel's protagonist.
 It was further immortalised in the 1938 song "The Biggest Aspidistra in the World", which, as sung by Gracie Fields, became a popular wartime classic.
 An aspidistra is mentioned in the Wallace and Gromit short, "The Autochef", from the Cracking Contraptions series.
 In two Dorothy L. Sayers books from the mid-1930s, Busman's Honeymoon and The Nine Tailors, characters make disparaging remarks about aspidistras.
+Aspidistras are placed on a piano that is the scene of a murder in Ngaio Marsh's Overture to Death.